tehn/isms/README.md

 - remote lua input via UDP on port 11001 ie `echo -n "print('hello')" > /dev/udp/localhost/11001` (set up your editor to send to this port)
 - .vimrc map:
   map <C-\> :silent .w !xargs -0 echo -n > /dev/udp/localhost/11001<CR>
-- specifying a filename as an argument will run that instead of `example.lua` (ie, if your working directory is elsewhere).

 ## design